140. ASK RESPONDENT FOR A TEASPOONFUL OF COOKING SALT.

 NO SALT IN HOUSEHOLD 3

 Salt not tested

 Packaged salt - other

 Missing/no salt available

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-The information in SALTEST1 is taken from the household record and applies to regular household residents, not temporary visitors.
-Researchers may wish to exclude visitors using the RESIDENT variable when women, children, or births are the unit of analysis, and using the HHRESIDENT variable when household members are the unit of analysis.
+The information in SALTBRIDGE is taken from the household record, linked to the record of the woman respondent.
+This information applies to household residents, not temporary visitors, so researchers may wish to exclude visitors using the RESIDENT (V135) variable (with visitors coded "2").